 The Internet has become engrained into our daily lives.
 Whether you are using it to check your email, update your social media account, read news articles, or just browse the web, the Internet facilitates almost every aspect of modern life.
 When you search for something, you will receive the most relevant answers thanks to complex algorithms.
 Even though it may seem like a simple search query to you, businesses put in a lot of work to ensure that you will find their website as opposed to a competitors through a process called SEO.
+Developing an SEO-friendly website on Umbraco allows you to optimize your online presence, improve search engine rankings, and attract more organic traffic to your site.

 While I may be making it sound like SEO is usually thought about in terms of marketing and sales, it actually has more of a practical application in our everyday life.
 We all use the Internet, most of us on a daily basis.
 Whether you are looking for an answer to a question, a website to purchase a product, or directions to a specific restaurant, you use a search engine to locate that pertinent information.